 Mudumalai Wildlife Sanctuary

 Situated in the south Indian state of Tamil Nadu, Mudumalai Wildlife Sanctuary may sometimes be seen as an extension of the neighboring Bandipur National Park, separated by just the shimmering waters of the river Moyar which flows along the southern fringes of the park.
 The extremely diverse terrain of the park consisting mainly of small hillocks, gorges, water bodies and swamps with sparse vegetation of tropical deciduous and scrub forests provide ideal habitat for the wild denizens.

 While the park can be visited any time of the year, the best time to visit are the months from February to June when the water dries up and the animals come out in search of food and water near whatever water bodies remain in the area.
 This is probably the best time when you have a chance of spotting some rare animals.

 Wildlife Attractions in Mudumalai Wildlife Sanctuary

 The vegetation at Mudumalai Wildlife Sanctuary consists mainly of moist deciduous forests with trees like bamboo, Terminalia, Grewia, Artesia, abumusum, and Solanaceae, found in abundance.
-The tropical climate and varied terrain have resulted in the increase in the population of animals such as gaur, langur, leopards, chital, sloth bear, barking deer, wild dog, and other numerous species of rare and endangered animals.
+The tropical climate and varied terrain have resulted in an increase in the population of animals such as gaur, langur, leopards, chital, sloth bear, barking deer, wild dog, and other numerous species of rare and endangered animals.

 The avian residents of the park also register their presence in large numbers, the prominent ones being the peacock, goggle-eyed plower, racket-tailed dronge, green pigeon, Malabar gray hornbill, eagle, hawk, and vulture.
 Migratory birds also arrive here during winters from all over the world.
 Elephant and jeep safaris offered by the forest department are the two means of witnessing these animals.
 Minibus safaris are another